Archaeology Training at GRAPE

 - The Field (6am-1pm Monday to Friday): Outside in the elements from sunrise to midday.
 Temperatures range from 15 to 30oC on site.
 There will be lots of sun exposure.
 We will likely get caught in the rain.

-- The Lab (4pm-6pm): cleaning dirty artifacts, working with dirt, making pottery at the dig-house.
+- The Lab (4pm-6pm): cleaning dirty artifacts, working with dirt, making pottery at the site or the dig-house.
 These clothes will get dusty/dirty.

 - Lounging (Daily and weekends): hanging out around the house and in the village